Emergency Shower & Eye Wash

 • The emergency shower station should provide 20 gallons (75.7 liters) of water per minute for 15 minutes.

-• The “hands free” stay open valve has to activate in one second or less.
+• The “hands-free” stay-open valve has to activate in one second or less.

-• The water supply has to be sufficient to supply at least 20 gallons per minute in required pattern for 15 minutes.
+• The water supply has to be sufficient to supply at least 20 gallons per minute in the required pattern for 15 minutes.

 • There has to be an easily accessible actuator and not be higher than 69 inches (173.3cm) above the floor.

-• The emergency shower unit has to be identified with a highly visible sign and the area well lighted.
+• The emergency shower unit has to be identified with a highly visible sign and the area well-lighted.

 • The emergency shower unit should be activated at least weekly.

-The 15 minute flush tip: Don’t forget to install a floor drain or some other means of fluid disposal that complies with local, state and federal codes.
+The 15-minute flush tip: Don’t forget to install a floor drain or some other means of fluid disposal that complies with local, state and federal codes.
 There can be a lot of water to clean up if forgotten.

-Consistent activation makes the difference between meeting minimum requirements for installed products, and having emergency equipment that is truly functional and provides the best performance in an emergency.
+Consistent activation makes the difference between meeting minimum requirements for installed products and having emergency equipment that is truly functional and provides the best performance in an emergency.

-• The eye wash unit must be within 10 seconds of the hazard and on the same level as the hazard and within an unobstructed travel path.
+• The eye wash unit must be within 10 seconds of the hazard on the same level as the hazard and within an unobstructed travel path.

 • The water delivered must be tepid (lukewarm) from the eye wash station.
 Again, please see the Emergency Shower and Eye Wash Guide.